rgiordan/zaminfluence/zaminfluence/R/README.md

 based on the influence function, of the data points to drop to effect a particular change in a particular quantity of interest.

+- **Parameter and Target Change lists**.
+Though not an S3 class, the function `GetInferenceSignals` computes a nested list of QOI Signals for all parameters and target changes in a particular Model Grads object.
+The outer index is into parameter names, and the inner index is target changes.
+The functions `RerunForSignals` and `PredictForSignals` take in a `signals` list so structured and return lists of `ModelFit` objects with the same structure, which can then be passed to `GetSignalsAndRerunsDataframe` to get a tidy summary of refits and predictions.

 # Data Structure Details

 ### ModelFit